MarlonMueller/edge-iot/README.md

 - For DEV and RPI, install the [git utility](https://git-scm.com/downloads).

+## Demo

-Once you have checked that you fulfill all the prerrequisites, follow these steps to have a functional demo of BirdNet:
+Once you have checked that you fulfill all the prerrequisites, follow these steps to have a functional demo of BirdNet to detect Water Rails, Cetti's Warblers and Common Blackbirds 🐦.

 1. Clone this repository in both DEV and RPI: